Meet Brian Eno

 Obscure Music – Paving the Way for Ambient (1975-78)

-With his label Obscure, pop star Brian Eno starts a series with experimental listening music in 1975.
-The artists involved want to leave their previous approaches towards making music behind, work with new technologies or take inspiration from ancient traditions.
-71 minutes with Gavin Bryars, Harold Budd, Max Eastley, Michael Nyman, and others.
+With his label Obscure, Brian Eno began curating a series of experimental listening music in 1975.
+The participating artists left their previous approaches to music production behind, worked with new technologies, or engaged in challenging group situations.
+71 minutes with Gavin Bryars, Harold Budd, Max Eastley, Michael Nyman and others.

 Proper Krauts (1971-78)

-The stoic, almost machine like drumming of so many West-German tunes from the early seventies becomes the trademark of a new sound – different from British pop or American rock, and in no way related to the country’s horrible nazi past.
-45 minutes with Cluster, Faust, Harmonia 76, La Düsseldorf, and others.
+The stoic, almost machine-like drumming of many West German music from the early 1970s became the trademark of a new sound – different from British pop or American rock and in no way related to the country's horrible Nazi past.
+45 minutes with Cluster, Faust, Harmonia 76, Wolfgang Riechmann and others.

 Ambient Channel (3): Misty

-Paying homage to flying machines and next generation’s minimalism, singing in an invented language that’s both mysterious and familiar, and a special kind of rain.
-43-minute mix with pieces by Anna Homler and Steve Moshier, Ennio Morricone, Harold Budd, The Human League, and others – made between 1972 and 2011.
+Paying homage to flying machines and next generation’s minimalism, singing in an invented language that is both mysterious and familiar, and a special kind of rain.
+43-minute mix with pieces by Anna Homler and Steve Moshier, Ennio Morricone, Harold Budd, The Human League and others – made between 1972 and 2011.